-If you’re planning on playing regularly at an online casino it’s worth spending a bit of time finding a site that offers a decent loyalty program as some offer quite lucrative rewards and incentives!
+If you’re planning on playing regularly at an online casino it’s worth spending a bit of time finding a site that offers a decent loyalty program/

 Casino Bonus Terms and Conditions

-Every online casino attaches terms and conditions to their bonuses, and in the following part of this post we’re going to be taking a look at some of the most common terms you should be aware of when playing with bonus funds.
+Every online casino attaches terms and conditions to their bonuses, and we’re going to be taking a look at some of the most common terms you should be aware of when playing with bonus funds.

 Wagering requirements are found attached to most online casino bonuses today - especially those claimed as a new player.
 Wagering requirements are put in place by online casinos to limit their liability and protect themselves for “bonus abuse”.
 In short, wagering requirements require you to “play through” a bonus a certain number of times before the money can be withdrawn as real cash.